-Milanostyle Vintage Jewelry | Milanostyle
+MilanoStyleVintage Jewelry | Milanostyle

+MilanoStyle Vintage handcrafted jewelry made in Italy by American artist and founder of MilanoStyle.com, Celia Abernethy.
+She is inspired by Celtic art and traditions of early European history.
+Using warm Earth tones; semi-precious stones like Jasper, Moss Agate and Quartz stones, natural colors and mixed metals like copper and brass the Celia’s creations are unique and all individuality handmade.

-Milanostyle.com editor, Celia designs and makes jewelry.
-She studied goldsmithing in Milan, Italy with Davide DePaoli and worked as his apprentice for one year.
+Abernethy studied goldsmithing in Milan, Italy with Davide DePaoli and worked as his apprentice for one year.

-Today her work can be found with the name MilanostyleVintage on Etsy.
+Today her work can be found on Esty MilanostyleVintage and on Instagram @milanostylevintage

 “I love working with glass beads and semi-precious stones and metals, I like mixing shapes and colors.